 23 Common Cleaning Mistakes That Experts Say Actually Ruin Your Home

-We all love having a spotless home, but the actual down-and-dirty process of dusting, mopping, and vacuuming until every surface shines isn't something most people relish doing.
+You may love enjoying a spotless home, but the actual down-and-dirty process of dusting, mopping, and vacuuming until every surface shines isn't something most people relish doing.
 And to make matters worse, many of the things you're doing in the name of getting a cleaner home may actually create more work and problems for you in the long run.
 From cleaning habits that create serious plumbing issues to ones that can make a mess of your appliances, these are the cleaning mistakes you need to ditch now, according to the experts.
+And for more tips, here are 7 Cleaning Supplies You're Definitely Not Replacing Enough.

 You may think the only thing standing between you and cleaner carpets is a little elbow grease, but scrubbing those stains might make things worse in the long run.
 If you're rubbing a stain, you could "cause it to spread or soak deeper into the carpet fibers or fabric," thus making it more difficult to clean, explains Leanne Stapf, COO of The Cleaning Authority.